patkemble/mutual-authentication/README.md

 You can see the error received if you attempt to access the server URL from the browser or from curl on the command line

+## Cloudfoundry / Bluemix
+Because Cloudfoundry issues a sub-domain SSL certificate on the applications behalf the keystore on the server side will not be used when deploying there.
+In order to force a Cloudfoundry application to use mutual authentication based on certificates you must add a custom route to the applicaiton and associate a custom certificate file for that route.
+An example and instructions can be found here: https://developer.ibm.com/apiconnect/2016/07/06/securing-apic-bm-app-mutual-tls/#step1a